History of Doctor Who: Thirteenth Doctor

-Future
+Fourteenth Doctor

-On 24 September 2021, the BBC announced that Russell T Davies would be returning as programmed showrunner for the 60th anniversary in 2023, and the series beyond.
+On 24 September 2021, the BBC announced that Russell T Davies would be returning as showrunner for the 60th anniversary in 2023, and the series beyond.
 It was also announced that the show would be co-produced by BBC Studios and Bad Wolf, founded by production staff of Doctor Who.
 On 8 May 2022, Ncuti Gatwa was announced to play the Doctor.
-The following week it was made public that David Tennant and Catherine Tate would be returning to the show alongside Yasmin Finney in a series of three specials for the show's 60th anniversary, directed by Rachel Talalay.
-Other returning cast members have been spotted on set including Bernard Cribbins, Jacqueline King and Karl Collins in Camden Market.
+The following week it was announced that David Tennant and Catherine Tate would be returning to the show to reprise their roles as The Doctor and Donna Noble in a series of three specials for the show's 60th anniversary.

+On 23 October 2022, Tennant made his return to the role at the end of "The Power of the Doctor".
+It was then announced that Tennant would be playing the Fourteenth Doctor, and Gatwa would be playing the Fifteenth Doctor.

 On 25 October 2022, it was announced that the BBC agreed a partnership to stream the series on Disney+ outside of the UK and Ireland alongside introducing the new logo for the 60th anniversary specials and beyond.

+The Show is produced and mastered in 4K HDR from the 60th anniversary Specials onwards.

+On 10 October 2023, as part of the 60th anniversary of Doctor Who, the BBC announced that they have cleared the rights to allow more than 800 episodes of Doctor Who programming — including episodes from the classic and revival series, Torchwood, The Sarah Jane Adventures, Class, and Doctor Who Confidential — as part of its iPlayer offering from 1 November 2023.
+Episodes included new accessibility options, including subtitles, audio description, and sign language.
+The release of these episodes excluded the first Doctor Who serial, An Unearthly Child (1963), due to a lack of agreement between the BBC and the son of the serial's late writer Anthony Coburn.